stcline/re-3-3-0-building_circuits-stcline/README.md

 ## Background Practice

 Before constructing a circuit, read the [Section 3.3](https://roboticsengineeringcourse.github.io/electrical-concepts.html#circuits) of our online text.
 Be sure to read over the page from the All About Circuits textbook and complete at least questions 1-5 on the worksheet.
-That should give you plenty of background along with what you learned in [Sectiop 3.1](https://roboticsengineeringcourse.github.io/electrical-concepts.html#schematics) about schematics.
+That should give you plenty of background along with what you learned in [Section 3.1](https://roboticsengineeringcourse.github.io/electrical-concepts.html#schematics) about schematics.

 ## Circuit Practice